-AVOIDANCE AND MINIMIZATION: The applicant has stated that they have avoided and minimized the environmental impacts by the use of weighted sediment curtains during dredging operations to minimize turbidity outside the work area, and would use an upland contained disposal area for dewatering of dredged material.
+In addition, the applicant has stated that they have avoided and minimized the environmental impacts by the use of weighted sediment curtains during dredging operations to minimize turbidity outside the work area, and would use an upland contained disposal area for dewatering of dredged material.

 MITIGATION: Out of Kind - On-Site mitigation is offered to offset the seagrass impacts summarized above.
-The construction of a breakwater using a double row of 36-inch-diameter reef balls is proposed for the offset of impacts caused by the proposed mechanical dredging.
-The reef balls would be installed on a staggered offset with 3 feet of separation.
-This breakwater would dissipate wave energy from the prevailing winds that impact this impaired shoreline and slow or stop scouring of the nearshore water bottom.
+Mitigation would consist of installing fourteen breakwater structures 18 to 60 feet in length, consisting of a double row of 36-inch diameter reef balls installed on a staggered 3-foot offset with 15-foot wide front line gaps and 10-foot wide closure gaps, using approximately 148 reef balls.
+This breakwater system would dissipate wave energy from the prevailing winds that impact this impaired shoreline and slow or stop scouring of the nearshore water bottom.
 The shadow effect of the breakwater should allow for the expansion and/or establishment of submerged aquatic vegetation in the shadow of the breakwater within the bare bay bottoms fronting the wetland shoreline, and bare bottoms within the shallow waters behind the wetland shoreline.
 This action is expected to restore water quality and aquatic function through the re-colonization of seagrasses within the wave energy shadow.
 The placement of the breakwater would be aligned where areas of bare bay bottom interface with existing submerged aquatic vegetation.
 An indirect effect of the breakwater would be to slow or stop the continuing loss of the emergent wetlands downwind of the structure and potentially allow for some recovery.
-The wave energy shadow behind the proposed breakwater covers approximately 5,000-square-foot (0.11 acre) of bay bottom fronting the wetland shoreline.
+The mitigation objective is to compensate for direct impact to submerged aquatic vegetation (SAV), primarily widgeon grass (Ruppia maritima), and a minor occurrence of turtle grass (Thalassia testudinum), assessed at a total of 5,615 square feet, at a minimum compensatory mitigation ratio of 3:1.
+The objective would be accomplished by creating improvement in water quality conditions at the mitigation site that results in a minimum increase of 16,845 square feet of additional SAV-covered submerged lands through expansion and colonization of existing SAV resources.

 CURRENT SITE CONDITIONS: The project is located along the southern shoreline of Cape Velero, a residential community situated along the eastern shore of Port Bay.
-The existing canal is bordered by emergent estuarine wetlands dominated by cordgrass (Spartina alterniflora) in lower margin and sea ox-eye daisy (Borrichia frutescens) in the upper margin, with the canal itself containing no vegetation.
+The existing canal is bordered by emergent estuarine wetlands dominated by cordgrass (Spartina alterniflora) in lower margin and sea ox-eye daisy (Borrichia frutescens) in the upper margin, with the canal itself containing inconsistent patches of SAV.
 The community never established a dredged and marked channel from the boat canal into Port Bay.
 Boaters used an open pass through the emergent wetlands to access the bay from the canal.
 The width of this pass has expanded over time due to erosion of the bay front shoreline and loss of the emergent wetlands.
 Under current conditions, boaters exiting the canal steer in their direction of choice, which results in prop washing and damages to the open bay bottom and seagrass beds between the opening of the canal and deeper water.
 The project site for the proposed breakwater consists of heavily eroding bare shoreline formerly inhabited by estuarine wetlands with a vegetative cover similar to what is found along the shoreline of the existing canal.

-NOTES: This public notice is being issued based on information furnished by the applicant.
+This public notice is being issued based on information furnished by the applicant.
 This project information has not been verified by the Corps.
-The applicant's plans are enclosed in 10 sheets, and the proposed mitigation plan (Attachment A) in 5 sheets.
+The applicant's plans are enclosed in 10 sheets, and the proposed mitigation plan (Attachment A) in 8 sheets.